Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !question

-Pretend you are a game developer for a new Mario Kart game.
+Imagine you are a game developer for a new Mario Kart game.
 You are developing the game mechanic to unlock stages.
-In order for the player to unlock Peach's Castle, Mario needs to reach a skill level of 10 and earn at least 8 stars from previous stages.
+In order for the player to unlock Peach's Castle, Mario needs to reach a skill level of at least 10 and earn at least 8 stars from previous stages.
 Which option best describes the conditional to build this feature?

 ##### !end-question